dayonoliveira/Statistic/descriptions.md

 - `classes: list`: Gets a list with organized class boundaries (See [here](#organizeclass) the function to organize classes).
 - `fi: list`: Receives a list of absolute frequencies from the class table.
 - `classBreadth: float`: Receives the result of calculating the [class breadth](#classbreadth).

+### Return:

+- `modes: list`: Returns a list of all modes from the continuous dataset.

 ## `GranMedian`